community-banners.png

 Join our Facebook page and keep up with the latest and greatest that City of Circleville is up to.

-Welcome to the May 2026 edition of the Circleville Loop!📰 We hope that you will continue to follow this newsletter as we grow and connect more with our community!
+Welcome to the July 2026 edition of the Circleville Loop!📰🔆 We hope that you will continue to follow this newsletter as we grow and connect more with our community!
 Our goal with this newsletter is to bridge the gap between the city departments and citizens, to promote community engagement and education, and keep everyone in The Loop!
-To interact with links in the newsletter, use this live viewer: https://canva.link/4tpzf1wl8du2fqu You can sign up to receive The Loop via email here: https://conta.cc/3GQb2GL
+To interact with links in the newsletter, use this live viewer: https://canva.link/hgeja5qauygmc5z You can sign up to receive The Loop via email here: https://conta.cc/3GQb2GL **Typo: Please note that the July 1st Pre-Application meeting with the Planning and Zoning Commission for the Scioto Preserve development project meets at 5:30 pm in Council Chambers.

 Facts Of Circleville